reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 There is a bug in this code.
 Start by selecting "Alice".
 Then select "Bob" and then immediately after that select "Taylor".
 If you do this fast enough, you will notice that bug: Taylor is selected, but the paragraph below says "This is Bob's bio."

 Why does this happen?
-Fix the bug inside this effect.
+Fix the bug inside this Effect.

 <Hint>

-If an effect fetches something asynchronously, it usually needs cleanup.
+If an Effect fetches something asynchronously, it usually needs cleanup.

 </Hint>